RNA-FRETools/rosettascripts/tutorial/Mn_riboswitch.md

 submitJobs -i FARFAR2.txt -d denovo -p 12
 ```

+## Postprocessing
-At any time during the modeling you can check the number of generated models by running `extract_pdb` in dry mode (`-e` false = don't extract PDB):
+At any time during the modeling you can check the number of generated models by running `extract_pdb` in dry mode (`-e false` prevents extraction of any PDB file):

 ```
 extract_pdb -d denovo -e false